VxMxPx/mysli/bin/mysli.i18n/doc/README.md

 ## Introduction

 I18n offers internationalization and localization support for packages.
-Special `.mt` (mysli translation) files with a simple syntax are used.
+Special `.lng` (mysli translation) files with a simple syntax are used.
 Those files gets cached / converted to a regular JSON.

 ## Usage